Viewing public RFDs.

 Merge resolution mechanics

-The mechanics of merge conflict resolution are not discussed in the RFD; it is a somewhat tricky algorithm with many edge cases, each with a deterministic resolution.
+The mechanics of merge conflict resolution are not discussed in this RFD; it is a somewhat tricky algorithm with many edge cases, each with a deterministic resolution.
 For an implementation of the resolution algorithm, see dropshot-api-manager PR #39.

 Special case: multiple API versions added in the same commit